dbssn/DMML2019_Team_Microsoft/README.md

 - The scope of the project was adapted.
 - Text analysis for violations was ruled out.
 - In July 2018, there was a change in the regulation.
-As a result, new violations were created and the classification (minor, serious, critical) changed.
+As a result, new violations were created and their classification (minor, serious, critical) changed.
 Dropping the inspections that occurred after July 1 could solve the issue.
 Alternatively, the "Violations" feature could be dropped and compensated with other features (ex : total duration of activity).